#2 – Zoom or Prime Lens? A shootout comparison by Lloyd Chambers

 While the crops are chosen mostly from the right side, the left side shows similar behavior, it’s just that the right side offers better detail to study, and better illumination.

 The two lenses are similar in the left half of this crop, with the zoom actually a little sharper on the rock at the top of the waterfall, showing that the zoom can be very sharp indeed, but this is a zone of focus issue (both lenses nicely crisp on the lettering at f2/.8, which is the point of desired focus).
-At right the Otus is much more crisp on the distant snow field and building and increasingly sharper at the right side of the frame.
+On the right, the Otus is much sharper on the distant snow field and building and increasingly sharper at the right side of the frame.

-Definition with the Otus is far superior.
+Definition with the Otus is extremely good.
 See the sheen on the rocks at bottom left, the tree detail at top left, the branches of the tree at right.

 The Otus 28/1.4 shows crisp detail near to far and left to right whereas the zoom is quite blurry at f/2.8 (not shown), but even at f/8 the zoom has no sharp detail for about the rightmost 3/4 of the crop, at any distance.

-These crops at f/2.8 because the water at f/8 at 1/640 second goes blurred from motion.
-The Otus offers outstanding sparkle and clarity.
-Even at f/8 (not shown) the zoom does not deliver a crisp image, with the brush at right remaining dull and ill-defined, just as in most of the Top Right crop.
+These crops are shown at f/2.8 because the water at f/8 at 1/640 second goes blurred from motion.
+The Otus offers sparkle and clarity.
+Even at f/8 (not shown) the zoom does not deliver a crisp image, with the brush on the right remaining dull and ill-defined, just as in most of the Top Right crop.
 Indeed, the Otus at f/2 is easily a match for the zoom at f/8.

 However, observe that at top left the zoom is very sharp.
 The problem is that while it might be sharp over on the right side, that sharpness is probably hanging in mid-air well in front of the brush, due to field curvature.
 By comparison, the Otus has delivered sharpness consistently across the field.
 Such field curvature is a key consideration when shooting any kind of planar or semi-planar subject (as here).
-That is not a statement that this zoom cannot be sharp in outer areas, but it is a statement that it and most zooms often cannot make a sharp image across the field for subject matter at a similar distance (planar).
+This doesn’t mean that this zoom cannot be sharp in outer areas, but that it and most zooms often cannot make a sharp image across the field for planar subjects.
 That’s one reason so many photographers shoot at f/11 (or even the unwise f/16).

 Both lenses deliver good sharpness in the leading areas.
 The zoom struggles to delivers definition at distance, with the Otus delivering very fine detail in brush on the distant slope.
 The zoom also shows quite a lot more color fringing (red and cyan fringes on high contrast edges such as the branches against the snow).
-As discussed in the Bottom Right crop, the zoom might in fact be quite sharp in the outer zones, but in mid-air much closer to the camera, which is hopeless for a scene at distance like this.
+As discussed in picture 9, the zoom might in fact be quite sharp in the outer zones, but in mid-air much closer to the camera, which is hopeless for a scene at distance like this.